mmgrt/bitnami-openldap-arm64/README.md

 #### Some important args MUST pass to `configure`:

-- `--prefix=/opt/bitnami/openldap` sets the installation output to `/opt/bitnami/openldap` (Required, litral)
+- `--prefix=/opt/bitnami/openldap` sets the installation output to `/opt/bitnami/openldap` (Required, literal)
-> ⚠️ --prefix=/opt/bitnami/openldap is mandatory for this setup, basically the whole software will be installed in `/opt/bitnami/openldap` to be packaged later, this path MUST match the installation path in the cotnainer, which is `/opt/bitnami/openldap` per bitnami image.
+> ⚠️ --prefix=/opt/bitnami/openldap is mandatory for this setup, basically the whole software will be installed in `/opt/bitnami/openldap` to be packaged later, this path MUST match the installation path in the container, which is `/opt/bitnami/openldap` per bitnami image.
 > In the configure source I also found that this prefix is being used at runtime to find the slapd.conf file, not setting this correctly will successfully build the image but will cause runtime error: `bind(8): errno=2 (No such file or directory)`

-- `CPPFLAGS="-I/opt/bitnami/openldap/include" LDFLAGS="-L/opt/bitnami/openldap/lib -Wl,-rpath,/opt/bitnami/openldap/lib"` sets linker/ compiler flags to include the lib directory (Required, litral)
+- `CPPFLAGS="-I/opt/bitnami/openldap/include" LDFLAGS="-L/opt/bitnami/openldap/lib -Wl,-rpath,/opt/bitnami/openldap/lib"` sets linker/ compiler flags to include the lib directory (Required, literal)
 > ⚠️ Without this flag the binary will fail to locate lib files, and runtime errors such as `libldap-whatever.so.0: cannot open shared object file: No such file or directory` will occur.

-- `--enable-modules` is requried if you want to enable modules (Conditional)
+- `--enable-modules` is required if you want to enable modules (Conditional)

 Note: We maybe should use the original `configure` args used to build the OpenLDAP binary in the bitnami image, but I can't find it..